 Microsoft Outlook 2010 is the latest version launched by Microsoft with many improvements in user interface and access to tools and items with categorized distribution.
 The new Outlook is more user-friendly and interactive as compared to Microsoft Outlook 2003 and 2007 versions.
 This version has brought a very efficient searching and the commonly search items are available in the menu bar to make search as quick as possible.

-Search can be initiated by pressing Ctrl+E short key or clicking in the search bar.
+The search can be initiated by pressing a Ctrl+E short key or clicking on the search bar.
 Microsoft Outlook 2010 also allows users to apply certain filters straight away by selecting Filter Email in Home menu bar as highlighted in the screen shot below.
-This version has divided the search criteria in scope, refine and options categories that allows users to opt a certain item in a more effective and efficient way.
+This version has pided the search criteria in scope, refine and options categories that allows users to opt a certain item in a more effective and efficient way.

 This search category contains the search folders and scope as to where the user wants to search the required item.
 It is further elaborated in simple steps below.